 The distribution of outcome methods varies depending on the type of crime recorded.
 This often reflects the nature of the offence such as, for example, its seriousness or how difficult it may be to identify a suspect.
-This can most easily be seen when comparing the following crime groups: violence against the person / sexual offences, robbery / theft / criminal damage and other crimes against society (made up of drugs offences, possession of weapons, public order offences and miscellaneous crimes against society).

-- Around half of violence against the person and sexual offences are assigned outcomes relating to evidential difficulties, between 19 per cent and 25 per cent are dealt with by means of charge/summons and between four and five per cent by out-of-court disposals. - Between half and two thirds of robbery, theft and criminal damage offences result in an investigation being completed with no suspect identified, just over one in ten are dealt with by means of charge/summons and between five and seven per cent by out-of-court disposals. - Up to half of other crimes against society result in a charge/summons being applied, with around one in four being dealt with by out-of-court disposals.
-In around five per cent of crimes the investigation is completed with no suspect identified.
+- Around half of violence against the person and sexual offences are assigned outcomes relating to evidential difficulties, between 20 per cent and 25 per cent are dealt with by means of charge/summons and between four and five per cent by out-of-court disposals; 51, 21 and 5 per cent respectively in 2022/23. - Between half and two thirds of robbery, theft and criminal damage offences result in an investigation being completed with no suspect identified, just over one in ten are dealt with by means of charge/summons and between five and seven per cent by out-of-court disposals; 47, 15 and 6 per cent respectively in 2022/23. - Up to half of other crimes against society result in a charge/summons being applied, with around one in four being dealt with by out-of-court disposals.
+In around five per cent of crimes the investigation is completed with no suspect identified; 39, 27 and 4 per cent respectively in 2022/23.

-Figure 2.1 shows the distribution of outcomes assigned to crimes recorded during 2021/22, while figure 2.2 shows the distribution in greater detail [Tables 2.1 and 2.2 in the accompanying spreadsheet (opens in a new window)].
+Figures 2.1 and 2.2 show the distribution of outcomes assigned to crimes recorded during 2022/23.
+The figures for each year are available in Tables 2.1 and 2.2 of the accompanying spreadsheet (opens in a new window).

-Figure 2.1 Outcomes that have since been assigned to crimes recorded during 2021/22
+Figure 2.1 Outcomes that have since been assigned to crimes recorded during 2022/23, by broad crime classification